Skip to main content

 We focus on evaluating the value for money of new transfusion interventions by analysing their costs, patient outcomes, and impact on healthcare systems.
 We apply a range of methods, including cost-effectiveness, cost-utility, and budget impact analysis, to support evidence-based decision-making.

 Drawing on real-world data, we assess hospital activity, blood use, and outcomes to understand how interventions affect everyday practice.
-We also evaluate digital blood-management platforms—such as electronic ordering and bedside scanning—for their role in improving efficiency and safety.
+Examples include evaluation of digital blood-management platforms, such as electronic ordering and bedside scanning to understand their role in improving efficiency and safety.

 By quantifying resource use, outcomes, and system-wide effects, we help hospitals, blood services, and policymakers make high-value, evidence-informed decisions in transfusion care.